ZOIS Web Design: Discover The 5 Secrets From Our Lead Developer…

 As part of our case study and in depth look at the new web design we created for the Zero Outage Industry Standard (ZOIS) Association – we caught up with our lead Web Developer, Krystian and asked him to shed some light on the project from his perspective.

-If you missed our Case Study and the low-down on the project brief and how we came up with the web design, click here to get up to speed.
+If you missed our Case Study and the low-down on the project brief and how we came up with the web design.

 Can you tell us a bit about your main objectives for this web design project?

 ZOIS association has many members and content contributors.

 - From a functionality perspective the website needed to facilitate the uploading of a varied mix of content without requiring any HTML or coding knowledge to do so.